Entrepreneurs relief was introduced to help protect entrepreneurs from rises in CGT rates.

 Entrepreneurs’ relief is available to individuals (or trustees in some circumstances) but not to limited companies.

-Entrepreneurs’ relief can apply when you sell part or all of your business, or shares in your own company after 5th April 2008.
+Entrepreneur relief can apply when you sell part or all of your business or shares in your own company after 5th April 2008.
 Where the relief applies, the capital gain is taxed at an effective rate of just 10% instead of 18% or 28%.

 - You must be disposing of a material part or all of your business.
 This includes:

-- the sale of shares in a qualifying company where the shareholder must own at least 5% of the ordinary voting shares and have been an officer or employee of the company throughout the period of one year prior to disposal.
+- Sale of shares in a qualifying company where the shareholder must own at least 5% of the ordinary voting shares and have been an officer or employee of the company throughout the period of one year prior to disposal.

 - You must have held the assets or shares for at least one year before the sale.